zEuS0390/ppe-detection-for-construction-site-safety/README.md

   <img src="https://user-images.githubusercontent.com/39390245/226389227-8c31513f-9587-465d-b0f2-0c762376fca3.png" width=640 height=720 alt="System Flowchart">
 </p>

-## ⚙️ Hardware
+## ⚙️ Hardware Design
-We used Rasperry Pi 4 Model B and OKdo Camera Module in this project.
-Additionally, we included some minor components to make the system more complete and at least somewhat helpful to the user, including RGB LED, piezo buzzer, and a tactile switch.
+We used a Rasperry Pi 4 Model B and an OKdo camera module in this project.
+Additionally, we included some minor components to help the user determine the status of the device and physically turn it off.
+These components are: RGB LED light, piezo buzzer, and a tactile switch.
+A tripod can also be attached and detached to the bottom of the enclosure to adjust the angle of the camera, which aids the mobility of the device.
+The ventillation also plays a vital role in the every hardware.
+Therefore, in the enclosure, the exhausts are found at the top, right, and left.

 <details>
   <summary>Raspberry Pi Specifications</summary>